-If you’re keen on travel, astral and wildlife photography, the Nikon Coolpix P900 has the suitable ultra-long lens with amazing image stabilization, coupled with useful built-in GPS that make it unbeatable at this price point.
+If you’re keen on travel, astral and wildlife photography, the Nikon Coolpix P900 has a suitable ultra-long lens with amazing image stabilization, coupled with useful built-in GPS that makes it unbeatable at this price point.

 Although it is one of the pricier Nikon point and shoot cameras, it’s hugely popular among photographers of all levels, and rightly so.

 Sensor Size: BSI CMOS (13.2 mm x 8.8 mm)